 - 4.1 It is recognised that the implications of traffic management change in St. Helier will affect many, often competing interests.
 In order to ensure that change is as acceptable to as many of these interests as possible, whilst still in accord with the general principles which underlie it, extensive consultation is necessary. - 4.2 Every effort has been made to involve key stakeholders in the development of these traffic management change proposals: the extensive Island Plan consultation exercise has provided opportunity for the principle of managing vehicular access to the town centre and the Island Route Network to be reviewed.
 Likewise, the Street Life Programme has involved much consultation and dialogue with the general public, business and other key stakeholders through exhibitions, workshops and meetings.
+The Town Traffic Plan, the St. Helier Town Centre (East) and St. Helier Town Centre (West) Traffic Plans, which are essentially an amalgam of information already in the public domain, have also been publicised through the media and the internet, and have been made available to the public and business.
 This has enabled a greater understanding and appreciation of the concerns and requirements of these stakeholders. - 4.3 In general, business is supportive of the objectives of the Street Life Programme.
 Clearly, the implications for business are related to the specifics of change and business has made clear its concern about ensuring appropriate service access and un/loading facilities as well as ensuring appropriate access to the centre of town for its customers.
 This is acknowledged and recognised as an integral element of traffic management plans for the town, within the context of the overriding principle. - 4.4 The ongoing dialogue with business will ensure the continued recognition of these specific requirements.
-For this reason, the proposals indicated on the series of plans that accompany this report can only be indicative: further consultation on specific and detailed proposals with stakeholders may generate a requirement for refinement.
+Indeed, following representations and intensive dialogue with one major retail and wholesale operator in Dumaresq Street, it is proposed that the traffic management changes envisaged to restrict access to Dumaresq Street from York Street (as detailed on the St. Helier Town Centre (West) Traffic Plan and detailed in Appendix 2: phase two) are not implemented until the implications of implementing other phases of the Programme (i.e. Phase three, which involves making Union Street two way to New Street) for vehicular access to this area are clear.
+This will involve a detailed monitoring and analysis of change and continued dialogue with the company concerned to ensure, as far as is possible within the objectives of the Programme, that the needs of business are recognised and satisfied.
+For this reason, the proposals indicated on the series of plans that accompany this report can only be indicative: further consultation on specific and detailed proposals with stakeholders may generate a requirement for substantive change and/or refinement.